seerahulsingh/content-parser/README.md

 Nokogiri parser code can be found in `/lib/parser.rb`, there you can edit `@parsable_tags` variable in case you want to add more HTML tags to be parsed for its text contents.

+Api is versioned and its v1 right now and the code can be found in `/app/controllers/api`

 ## API Docs
 Example curl command to parse the content of given URL